subnetmarco/node-memory-cache/README.md

 # node-memory-cache

-An in-memory cache module for node.js
+A lightweight memory caching module for node.js:

 * Key/Value store, except that for each key you can store multiple properties, like: `key.property1` or `key.property2`.
 * Native support for counters.